WHAT YOU SHOULD KNOW:

 Exercise your foot:

 You may be given exercises to improve your strength and to help decrease stiffness.
 The exercises and physical therapy can help restore strength and increase the range of motion in your foot.
-Check with your primary healthcare provider before you return to your normal activities or sports.
+Ask your PHP when you can return to your normal activities or play sports.

 Prevent another injury: